-A cyclist's nutrition is a fundamental pillar of their performance and recovery.
-In cycling, its importance is magnified by the long hours of sustained effort.
+Nutrition is a fundamental pillar of a cyclist's performance and recovery.
+In cycling, its importance is magnified due to the long hours of sustained effort.

-A balanced diet not only optimizes cycling performance but also contributes to more efficient recovery and better overall health.
-In this guide, we introduce the basics of proper cycling nutrition , highlighting how a well-planned nutritional strategy can be the differentiator between a good cyclist and an exceptional one.
+A balanced diet not only optimizes performance on the bike, but also contributes to more efficient recovery and better overall health.
+In this guide, we introduce the basics of proper cycling nutrition , highlighting how a well-planned nutritional strategy can be the difference between a good cyclist and an exceptional one.

 Essential macronutrients